hubmapconsortium/ingest-validation-tools/docs/wgs/index.md

 <a name="assay_category"></a>
 ##### [`assay_category`](#assay_category)
-Each assay is placed into one of the following 3 general categories: generation of images of microscopic entities, identification & quantitation of molecules by mass spectrometry, and determination of nucleotide sequence.
+Each assay is placed into one of the following 4 general categories: generation of images of microscopic entities, identification & quantitation of molecules by mass spectrometry, imaging mass spectrometry, and determination of nucleotide sequence.

 | constraint | value |
 | --- | --- |